 This unit of study examines the historical background to, and current debates surrounding, how nurses have established their knowledge and practice.
 In addition to examining the historical records in relation to nursing as a discrete area of knowledge and practice in health care, this unit of study analyses and critiques current trends, ethical considerations, and discourses in nursing and how they impact on understandings of the nature of nursing knowledge and contemporary practice(s).

 Credit points: 6 Session: Semester 2 Classes: lectures/tutorials and independent learning/online Assessment: journal synopsis (40%) and written examination (60%) Mode of delivery: Block mode

 This unit of study explores the legal and ethical dimensions in health and social care, with a particular focus on nursing.
 This module will enable students to gain a critical understanding and applied appreciation of health-related law and ethics, whilst exploring its application and affect on nursing practice.
 Topics covered in this unit include government regulation of health care, including resource-allocation and professional practice, as well as legal issues relating to professional liability (consent, negligence, confidentiality and autonomy).
 This unit of study also considers traditional and contemporary ethical theory, moral decision making, articulating moral arguments, critiquing arguments, and exploring values in ethical decision-making.
 In doing so, this unit of study also explores the values held by professionals, as the concepts of rights and responsibilities increasingly impact on professional nursing practice.

-SNGP3011 Primary Health Care & Community Nursing
+SNGP3011 Primary Health Care and Community Nursing

 Credit points: 6 Session: Semester 1 Classes: lectures, tutorials and independent learning/online Assessment: case study (25%) and essay (25%) and written examination (50%) Mode of delivery: Block mode